jasonbayton/11ty/_src/blog/2026/09/gwent-music-portal-disclosure.md

 The first thing I did was work out how the portal talked to its backend.
 My early conclusion was pessimistic: there was no obvious public API key, the portal's login token did not look like it was scoped for direct API use, and I assumed I would have to drive the website with a headless browser and scrape it.
 Sloggish, but doable.

 Then I dug properly into the Azure AD B2C tenant behind the sign-in.
-The portal's own login only ever handed back an identity token, no use for calling the API directly, which was the dead end above.
+In the portal's own sign-in traffic I only ever saw an identity token handed to the browser, no use for calling the API directly, which was the dead end above.
 But the same tenant also exposed a public OAuth client, no secret, that would mint an access token genuinely scoped for the API, and it accepted a loopback redirect back to `localhost`.
 Public clients like that are meant to be driven by an app the user controls, so there was nothing stopping me completing the very same flow from my own: a standard system-browser authorisation-code exchange with PKCE, ending in a real, API-scoped token.
 No scraping.
 A real token, from the real identity provider, for the real API.

 That API was reachable from the public internet, and so was its OpenAPI document, all 2,600-odd operations of it.
 Whether that direct reachability was ever meant to be public, I genuinely do not know.
 It was, though.